South Coast Summer Series: Tathra

 These trails are popular for their unique location along the coast with the Bundadung network, offering plenty of climbing and stunning beach views as riders wind their way through the eucalypts.

-In contrast, trails on the southern side of Tathra are fun and undulating with challenging sections such as “Humpty Dumpty” and the “Creek Run”.
+In contrast, the trails on the southern side of Tathra are fun and undulating with challenging sections such as “Humpty Dumpty” and “Creek Run”.

 Tathra Road, Tathra | visitnsw.com